zenom/dotfiles-old/README.markdown

 The main file you'll want to change right off the bat is `base/bashrc.symlink`, which sets up a few paths that'll be different on your particular machine.

+## projects

+The projects file is a listing of directories you use for your projects.
+For example:

+    # set these for auto project aliases
+    PROJECT_PARENT_DIRS[0]='/Volumes/Development/work'
+    PROJECT_PARENT_DIRS[1]='/Volumes/Development/personal'
+    PROJECT_PARENT_DIRS[2]='/Volumes/Development/friends'

+When you type `projects` in the command line it will traverse those directories and print a listing of all the top level folders in that directory.
+The automatic aliasing will also provide a quick `cd` command to the directory.
+If you have a directory like the following:

+    /Volumes/Development/friends/project-name

+From the command line if you simply type `project-name` it will `cd` into that directory.

 ## modify dotfiles
 For easier use you can use the following commands to edit or get to your dotfiles dirs.

 - `dotcd` will change to your .dotfiles directory.
 - `dotmate` will open your .dotfiles directory in TextMate.
+- `dotmvim` will open your .dotfiles directory in MacVim. (must have [MacVim](https://github.com/b4winckler/macvim) installed)

 ## commands listing
 This may or may not be up to date, but gives you an idea as to what is here.